markito/kqr-pay/README.md

 ## Build container for Quarkus App

 For the Quarkus version of the application, in order to compile the application to a native format, Quarkus offers some specific built-in plugin integrated with `Maven` that allows for a streamlined experience to produce containers.
+From the `quarkus-kiosk` directory you can execute:

+1. Build the application
-`./mvnw package -Pnative -Dnative-image.docker-build=true`
+`./mvnw package  -Dnative-image.docker-build=true`

+2. Build the container using JVM
+`docker build -f src/main/docker/Dockerfile.jvm -t markito/quarkus-decoder:v1 .`